 - i) The volume and intensity of cluster development: number of firms, employment, production, exports, performance, etc., and the growth of these variables; - ii) Cluster impact: creation of new firms, growth in output, profits and exports, the number of innovations produced in cooperation, etc. However, the well-known attribution problem seems to preclude the establishment of causal links between the existence of a cluster and such effects.
-Using a control group of non-clustered firms could be one response to this problem; - coupled with satisfaction enquiries with beneficiaries of policy instruments, to approach the policy impact question.
+Using a control group of non-clustered firms could be one response to this problem; - iii) Cluster policy impact: existing studies generally use the same variables as above, coupled with satisfaction enquiries with beneficiaries of policy instruments, to approach the policy impact question.
 Usually, insights are limited to policy effectiveness.
 Overall, this area of policy evaluation is still largely undeveloped.